 Thyme, lemon thyme, fresh marana, to taste

 extra virgin olive oil, to taste

 Tuna Genoa is easy to prepare and has few ingredients, including time.
 Clean the celery by removing the filamentose parts and carrot with a knife, removing the peel and ends.
 Slice the onions thinly.
 Fry in a large, low-edge pan, better if crock pot, celery and carrot in extra virgin olive oil and little water.

 After 3-4 minutes add all the onions and a little salt (promotes the loss of vegetable liquid).
 Mix well, cover and cook the onions over very low heat and on the lowest heat you have, I use the little one for coffee.
 Also add a few whole grains of black pepper and some fresh herbs: I suggest thyme or thyme with lemon and marquee.

 After the first 30-40 minutes of cooking, onions will have now released their own water and sugars and should be darker and more fragrant thanks to the process of caramelizing these sugary components.

 Cut the tuna fillet into large enough pieces, like a meat stew.
 Brown the tuna on each side in a pan in a little extra virgin olive oil and over a very lively heat.
-Then add the tuna to the onion mixture and blend with very little dry white wine (for this recipe a Sannio Falanghine would be a great choice).
+Then add the tuna to the onion mixture and blend with very little dry white wine (for this recipe a Falanghina del Sannio would be a great choice).
 When the alcoholic portion of the wine has evaporated, continue cooking the Genoa tuna for another 2 hours or so. stirring gently from time to time and checking that the onions do not stick to the bottom.
 Optionally you can add a tablespoon of hot water, but only and the onions seemed too dry.